Traveling historic US Route 66 is on the bucket-list of many. If it’s on yours, you will want this guide.

 Oh, the Places You’ll Go!Dr Seuss

 A resource you won’t want to be without.
+This book is well-organized and has great pictures.

 From Chicago to Santa Monica Pier and in between, Route 66 has so much to see and is rich with history.
 The author dubs it both “The Mother Road” and America’s Main Street.